Bakery Style Double Chocolate Chip Cookies

-If you’re looking for big, fudgy chocolate cookies that have gooey centers, crispy edges and a rich, complex chocolate flavor – then look no further than these bakery-style double chocolate cookies.
-They’re reminiscent of the gourmet cookies you’ll find in bakery windows in New York City and taste even more special than your classic chocolate chip.
-This recipe includes all the tips and tricks for perfect bakery-style results and you’ll feel like a gourmet chef taking a tray of these out of your oven.
+If you’re looking for big, fudgy chocolate cookies that have gooey centers, crispy edges and a rich, chocolate flavor – then make these bakery-style double chocolate cookies.
+They’re inspired by the extra thick New-York style cookies that have gone viral on social media.
+This recipe includes all the tips and tricks for perfect bakery-style results.
+You’ll feel like a gourmet chef taking a tray of these out of your oven.

 Making Bakery-Style Double Chocolate Cookies